dusk-gg/dusk/docs/blog/2024-12-05-7-ai-games-in-7-days.md

 [Play!](https://join.rune.ai/game/o591Hl2V-iwE) | [Kick Off](https://www.youtube.com/watch?v=cxq3vC-hGso) | [Time Lapse](https://www.youtube.com/watch?v=K2XMQ_vbLa0) | [Post-Mortem](https://www.youtube.com/watch?v=YzViVAQS5Tk) | [Code](https://github.com/rune/ai-emoji-interview)

-In the final game of the 7 days I wanted to try out how AI interprets emojis.
+In the final game of the 7 days, I wanted to try out how AI interprets emojis.
 The AI Emoji Interview game has the AI acting an interviewer for a made up and crazy job opportunity.
 Players must take part in the interview but can only provide emojis as answers.
 The AI interprets the emojis as answers and eventually selects a player to get the job.
 Switching from text to emoji speeds the game up and players can still to get their point across easily.

 #### What did I learn?

 * AI can understand emoji as easily as normal text.
 It can even interpret the meaning of combined emoji's in most common cases.
 * Similar to generating questions above, generating "crazy" jobs is difficult for AI.
 It tends to generate similar jobs even when asked to explore a broad search space.
-In hind sight it may have been better to generate 100 crazy jobs offline and used these as input rather than relying on a dynamically generated job title.
+In hindsight it may have been better to generate 100 crazy jobs offline and used these as input rather than relying on a dynamically-generated job title.

 ## General Observations